ValveSoftware/steam-runtime/README.md

 Runtime environment.
 The result does not match the official sysroot tarball and is not guaranteed to match any specific/identifiable version of the Steam Runtime, so this approach is not recommended.

+### Docker registry

+Docker images for the scout steam runtime can be downloaded from https://gitlab.steamos.cloud/steamrt/scout/sdk

 ### Using schroot